prakhar1989/awesome-courses/README.md

   - [Lecture Videos on Youtube](http://www.youtube.com/watch?v=frxF7Vs96YU&list=PLMM0a7ZGnITrgfhOxMNP7bpP4hhhKNY9s)
 - [CSCI 235](http://compsci.hunter.cuny.edu/~sweiss/courses/csci235.php) **Software Design and Analysis II** *CUNY Hunter College*
+  - Introduces algorithms for a few common problems such as sorting.
+Practically speaking, it furthers the students' programming skills with topics such as recursion, pointers, and exception handling, and provides a chance to improve software engineering skills and to give the students practical experience for more productive programming.
 - [CSCI 335](http://compsci.hunter.cuny.edu/~sweiss/courses/csci335.php) **Software Design and Analysis III** *CUNY Hunter College*
+  - This includes the introduction of hashes, heaps, various forms of trees, and graphs.
+It also revisits recursion and the sorting problem from a higher perspective than was presented in the prequels.
+On top of this, it is intended to introduce methods of algorithmic analysis.

 ### Misc
 - [CS 5150](http://www.cs.cornell.edu/courses/CS5150/2014fa/overview.html) **Software Engineering** *Cornell University*